hannobraun/notebooks/work-log.md

 ## 2022-02-13

 Glued the cover on notebook #3.
-It's ready for finishing now.
+Started finishing it.

 ## 2022-02-12